FRRouting/frr/doc/user/vnc.rst

      exit-vnc

-.. clicmd:: no vnc nve-group NAME

-   Delete the NVE group named `name`.

 The following statements are valid in an NVE group definition:

 .. clicmd:: l2rd NVE-ID-VALUE